 Fugitives sought by Houston-area police

-Charity Ingungu Asena of Spring is wanted by the Montgomery County Sheriff's Office on a charge of aggravated assault.
-Charity Ingungu Asena of Spring is wanted by the Montgomery County Sheriff's Office on a charge of aggravated assault.
+Stephanie Hilton Dempsey of Willis is wanted by the Montgomery County Sheriff's Office on a charge of assault causing bodily injury.
+Stephanie Hilton Dempsey of Willis is wanted by the Montgomery County Sheriff's Office on a charge of assault causing bodily injury.

 Comments